forseti-security/forseti-security/CONTRIBUTING.md

          # Fork the project via GitHub UI.

-         # Clone your forked repository into local directory.
+         # Clone your forked repository into a local directory.
          git clone FORKED_REPOSITORY_URL

-         # Navigate to your newly cloned directory.
+         # Navigate to your the directory.
-         cd <path to you local cloned repository>
+         cd <path to your directory from above>

          # Assign the original repository to a remote called "upstream".
          # Using HTTPS